 If you want to see what your PC is made of, boot up Red Dead Redemption 2.
 Notoriously underoptimized upon launch, Rockstar’s open-world epic beat even the fieriest graphics cards into submission.
 Since launch, Rockstar has issued several performance patches, but you’ll still need a hefty rig to see Arthur Morgan in his full glory.

 As is the case with most other console ports, the visual buff to Red Dead Redemption 2 comes down to two things: Higher frame rates and resolution.
-There are some other, not so obvious improvements, too, though.
+There also are some other not-so-obvious improvements, too.
 Draw distances, for example, are much better on PC, with fine detail even on distant mountains.
-The same goes for tessellation on tree and foliage, as well as global illumination and ambient occlusion.
+The same goes for tessellation on trees and foliage, as well as global illumination and ambient occlusion.
 These environmental effects may not be the bread and butter that makes Red Dead Redemption 2 look so good, but they add a level of realism, and for a game focused entirely on that, there’s nothing better.

 Read our Red Dead Redemption 2 review

 Hitman 2 is one of the few games on this list that will push your GPU and CPU to their limits.
 2016’s Hitman wasn’t the most well-optimized game, stretching the limits of chips at the time to the point where players with top-of-the-line gear were getting less than 30 fps in certain sections.
 Thankfully, IO Interactive solved these performance issues with Hitman 2.
 Visually, the games look the same; though, with Hitman 2‘s performance improvements, it ends up looking better overall.

 The screenshot above showcases how good Hitman 2 looks, but you won’t get a sense of how much it stresses a CPU until you boot up the game.
 The Hitman franchise is known for huge maps with countless unique ways to take down your target.
 That means a lot of NPCs and interactive elements, pushing your PC as it renders not only the character models and animations, but also the intelligence behind them.